Axel Springer SE: Politico

+Telegraph

+In March 2026, Alex Springer agreed to buy the Telegraph Media Group, the publisher of The Daily Telegraph, for a reported £575m.

 Former acquisitions

 The company previously held shares in aufeminin.com and buy.at.
-It was also a significant investor in the American digital media company Group Nine Media, before it was acquired by Vox Media.
+It was also a significant investor in the American digital media company Group Nine Media, before it was acquired by Vox Media in February 2022.

-Criticism

-Pro-American editorial bias and alleged ties to US intelligence agencies
+Reception

+Alleged pro-American bias

+As of 2001, the Axel Springer SE named what it described as "solidarity with the libertarian values of the United States of America" as one of its core principles on its website.
+This stance led to criticism from scholars and independent observers regarding the company's reported alignment with American interests.
+Furthermore, an article in Foreign Policy has criticised Axel Springer SE for a history of compromising journalistic ethics to support right-wing causes, implying a longstanding pattern of bias in its publications.

-Gudrun Kruip, a scholar associated with the Stiftung Bundespräsident-Theodor-Heuss-Haus, has claimed that Axel Springer SE, along with its subsidiaries, exhibits a pro-American stance, often omitting criticism of US foreign policy.
-This observation is then backed by allegations made by two former CIA officers in an interview with The Nation, claiming that Axel Springer received $7 million from the CIA.
+Gudrun Kruip, a scholar associated with the Stiftung Bundespräsident-Theodor-Heuss-Haus, has criticised Axel Springer SE and its subsidiaries for exhibiting a pro-American stance, often omitting criticism of US foreign policy.
+This observation is backed by allegations made by two former CIA officers in an interview with The Nation, reporting that Axel Springer received $7 million from the CIA.
 The purpose of this funding, they allege, was to influence the publisher to align its editorial content with American geopolitical interests.
 Although no conclusive evidence has come to light, Springer's admission in his autobiography regarding the financial challenges faced at the outset of his publishing venture, suggesting the necessity of external funding for the company's rapid growth led Kruip to believe that the allegations of CIA financial support are credible.
-As of 2001, the Axel Springer SE names "solidarity with the libertarian values of the United States of America" as one of its core principles on its website.
-This explicit stance has led to critiques from scholars and independent observers regarding the company's perceived alignment with American interests.
-Furthermore, an article in Foreign Policy has critiqued Axel Springer SE for a history of compromising journalistic ethics to support right-wing causes, implying a longstanding pattern of bias in its publications.